thewca/wca-regulations/wca-regulations-2012.md

   - 8a3) Have a designated WCA Delegate in attendance.
   - 8a4) Be announced on the WCA website at least two weeks before the beginning of the competition.
   - 8a6) Be publicly accessible.
-  - 8a7) Use the authentic Speed Stacks Stackmat timer (Generation 2 or Pro) for time measurement.[NOTE: I think that the regulations should be brand neutral.
-Say something like "timers approved by the Board..."
-And then somewhere have a list of approved timers.]
+  - 8a7) Use the authentic Speed Stacks Stackmat timer (Generation 2 or Pro) for time measurement.
   - 8a8) Be open to all who wish to compete.
 Restrictions must be approved by the WCA Board and clearly stated when the competition is announced.
 - 8f) If WCA Regulations are not correctly observed during a competition, the WCA Board may disqualify affected attempts.